niekardo/niekardo/README.md

 I'm Nick, a CS student from Germany.
 Currently I'm working on my bachelors thesis.

-Unfortunately, even after 3 years of studying, I'm barely able to programm on my own.
+Unfortunately, even after 3 years of studying, I'm barely able to program on my own.

 Here I'm trying to be a better version of myself and actually study this time.
 I'll try to do at least one commit each day, even if it's just one line of code...